ebrijoshua12/eclimateactions/README.md

-# eclimateactionandcomputers
+# eclimateactions
-Official website for Ebri-Climate Actions and Computers — delivering climate action, renewable energy (solar) services, capacity training, computer services, and community development initiatives in Nigeria.
+Official website for EClimate Actions, is a climate-focused Non-Governmental Organization based in Obubra, Cross River State, Nigeria.
+We are committed to promoting renewable energy, climate education and community-driven environmental sustainability.
+We empower communities to take practical climate actions that reduce carbon emissions and strengthen resilience to climate change impacts.